chuanqisun/blog/src/posts/20240806-issues-with-web-ui-generation.md

 keywords: ["ai", "design"]
 ---

-With my [recent move](../reinventing-on-principle) into the AI+UX space, I'm starting to notice issues in how existing design tools generate Web UI with LLM.
-I hope to revisit and revise this list as the field makes progress.
+With my [recent move](../reinventing-on-principle) into the AI+UX space, I'm noticing unresolved issues in Generating Web UI with LLM.
+I want to revisit these issues as my research progress.

 ## Hand-eye Coordination